Friday, January 30, 2009

 Wednesday, January 28, 2009

 On July 9 of last year, Dow stock closed at $33.96 per share and their market capitalization was over $31 B. Rohm and Haas' stock price was $44.83 per share and the market capitalization was just under $8.8 B. So Dow was more than 3.5 times larger than Rohm and Haas.

 On July 10th Dow's purchase of Rohm and Haas was announced.
 One way to do a deal would be what is called stock for stock, and Dow would have given Rohm and Haas shareholders Dow stock for their Rohm and Haas stock.
 Another is a cash price for the stock.
 I suspect that Rohm and Haas held out for cash, and Dow agreed to pay $78 per share or $15.3 B, a 74% premium over Dow's closing price of $44.83.
 So on July 9 Dow was 3.5 larger than Rohm and Haas based on market cap, and about twice as large based on the premium price Dow was willing to pay.

 Many thought the premium was too high.
 Now look at what's happened since.

-We all know that stock markets around the world has falled dramatically.
-Dow's stock price has falled to $13.19/share on January 27th.
+We all know that stock markets around the world have fallen dramatically.
+Dow's stock price has fallen to $13.19/share on January 27th.
 Dow's market cap is now about $12.2, so Dow is actually worth less than what they agreed to pay for Rohm and Haas.
 Rohm and Haas has not fallen nearly as much, probably because of the Dow deal.
 Rohm and Haas stock is $58.75/share, actually higher than the $44.83 on July 9th.